ogotoh/spaln/README.md

 2. chachr.pl has been extended to accept Ganbank/DDBJ and EMBL-formatted files in addition to FASTA files.
 Maybe used as a format convertor.
 3. Update help and error messages of **Spaln** and **Sortgrcd**.
+4. Prevent segmentation fault invoked with -ia or -ip option.

 ## Changes in version 2.3.3</a>
 1. The maxmal path size has been extented from 255 to 2047 characters.